 The Central Bank of Ireland is responsible for reporting eligible assets listed on the Irish Stock Exchange to the ECB.
 Assets are considered eligible for credit operations when their inclusion in the list of eligible assets has been published by the ECB.
-The updated list is made public each day at 18:00 hours (CET time).
-In order for an asset to become eligible, it must first fulfil the eligibility criteria approved by the ECB.
-These are outlined in the Eurosystem General Documentation which can be downloaded here.
+The updated list is made public each day at 18:00 hours CET.
+In order for an asset to become eligible, it must first fulfil the eligibility criteria specified in the ECB General Documentation which can be downloaded here.

 Single framework for eligible assets